Direct Line : 801.574.2636

 (approved and scheduled for admission in Utah, Oct.
 2015).

-Prepared patent applications for inventions in printers, mechanical devices, semiconductors, medical devices, etc.
+Prepared patent applications for inventions in printers, mechanical devices, semiconductors, medical devices, and so on.

-Appealed Examiner rejection in several cases and drafted and filed briefs to support the appeals.
+Appealed an examiner's rejection in several cases and drafted and filed briefs to support the appeals.

 Prosecutes patent application through all stages of the process using the wide variety of programs available with the U.S. Patent Office.

-Juris Doctorate, Magna Cum Laude, University of Minnesota Law School, (2013)
+J.D., Magna Cum Laude, University of Minnesota Law School, 2013

 Book Awards in Evidence & Game Theory